KiranCS-17/identity-managment/README.md

 Based on user query or periodicity the CCEF can produce the Geo Hash with Algorithm A2 And supply to user that can be used as challenge against fraud.

+**Goal**: The goal of this project is to realize the CCEF Applciation Function as
+          PoC in step 1
+          Further steps foucses on performance aspects focusisng on response times.

 **Sample Real Usage Example**